discreetlogcontracts/dlcspecs/Protocol.md

   These script pub key forms include only standard forms accepted by the wider set of deployed Bitcoin clients in the network, which increase the chances of successful propagation to miners.

-## Second Layer Interaction
+## Optional features

-Second Layer Interaction consist of second layer "features" which parties can opt-in to using.
+Optional features consist of "features" which parties can opt-in to using.
 These messages are not needed to facilitate construction of a DLCs.

 ### The `close_dlc` Message